 This is something we have blogged about previously (which you can read here, here and here).
 Believing you have the ability to get better is one thing.
 Knowing strategies on how to learn more effectively is another.
 The science teachers also discussed how this process can be started early on in the student’s school life, and not just don’t prior to their exams in GCSE or A-levels.

 From the English Department – The teachers discussed the type of feedback they gave to students on their draft essays and how to help students focus on the comments as well as the grade.
 There was good discussion about how to develop persistence.
 Instead of talking about how important persistence is, it was decided that it starts from having high expectations that each student is capable of doing high quality work.
 This is known as The Pygmalion Effect and is something we wrote about in detail here.

 It is unfair to expect teachers to stay on top of each and every psychological research paper.
 Likewise, psychology can only offer a general idea of which type of strategies are likely to help.
+The above strategies are not confined to just those subjects.
+It is just that those teachers felt that for their students, these approaches would work best.
 It is only when both teachers and psychologists combine their expertise that psychological strategies aimed at developing growth mindset are likely to succeed.

 For even more info take a look at our page How to Develop a Growth Mindset, where you'll find links to blogs and research